Elevation Rendering Software, Cost, and Examples (2025 Update)

 There are two main approaches to elevation rendering (and rendering any architectural and interior designs in general):

 1. Using AI rendering software.
 This is the most time and cost-efficient method of turning elevations into photorealistic 3D visualizations.
-It usually takes just a couple of seconds per elevation and costs under $50.
-An extra benefit of this approach is that you don't need any 3D modeling experience as most AI-based tools are very straightforward to use.
+It usually takes just a couple of seconds per elevation.
+An extra benefit of the AI-assisted approach is that you don't need any 3D modeling experience, as most AI-based tools are very straightforward to use.

 Let's have a look at what the architecture elevation rendering process looks like across different software tools.